romangrewal/WooCommerce-BreachBox/README.md

 # ![WooCommerce BreachBox logo](./assets/img/woobreachboxlogo.png)

 WooCommerce BreachBox is the web's only intentionaly vulnerable WooCommerce application.
-Based on WordPress, this WooCommerce installation includes vulnernabilities in both the WordPress and WooCommerce engines.
+Based on WordPress, this WooCommerce installation includes vulnerabilities in both the WordPress and WooCommerce engines.
 Included in the setup is a vulnerable hosting environment which makes it possible to hack from the application layer all the way to the server.

 ![WooCommerce WPScan](./assets/video/woowpscan.gif)